top of page

 Chanel Dasilva

-Chanel, a native in Brooklyn, is a multifaceted artist and ARTivist.
-She is an entrepreneur, choreographer, and director, co-founding MOVE|NYC|, an arts and social justice organization focused on equity and diversity in the dance industry.
+Chanel DaSilva, a native of Brooklyn, is a multifaceted artist and ARTivist.
+She is an entrepreneur, choreographer, and director, and serves as Co-Director of MOVE|NYC|, an arts and social justice organization focused on equity and diversity in the dance industry.
 Chanel earned her BFA from The Juilliard School, after being named a Presidential Scholar in the Arts.
-She danced with the Trey McIntyre Project, performing in works like Ma Maison and The Sun Road, and was featured on the cover of Dance Magazine in 2011.
-She also performed with the Lar Lubovitch Dance Company and toured internationally across various continents.

 bottom of page